 Sam White and Kate Stewart explain why they joined Young Farmers.

 Family life on a dairy farm

-A shift to the country might mean a move for your partner and/or kids.
-Including them in the process is a great idea to get the whole family on board.
+A shift to the country might mean a move for your whole family.
+It is a great idea to consider the benefits for both you and your family.

-Emily has made the move from the city to live with her partner on the farm, hear how she finds it in this video.
+Hear from Emily who choose to go from the city to live with her partner on the farm.